The University of Pittsburgh Police Department offers a variety of services to University students, staff and faculty members.

 Mobile Device Registration

 Students can register their laptop or cell phone with the Pitt Police using a unique identifier, such as the device’s serial number.
 Registered devices are more efficiently returned to their original owner if recovered after a theft.
-Look for the Pitt Police at events around campus or call 412-624-4040 to schedule an appointment to have a device registered.
+Look for the Pitt Police at events around campus or Register Your Own Device.

 The Police Department will provide a police escort for individuals transporting large sums of money or high value items on Pitt’s Oakland campus.
 Please call 412-624-4040 to make the necessary arrangements.